holochain/docs-pages/src/what-is-holochain.md

 Key differences:

-* Holochain is meant for application development, whereas BitTorrent, Dat, Git, and IPFS are simply data persistence and propagation layers on which applications can be built.
+* Holochain, like Secure Scuttlebutt, is meant for application development, whereas BitTorrent, Dat, Git, and IPFS are simply data persistence and propagation layers on which applications can be built.
 * Holochain is both a protocol and an implementation, and is opinionated about back-end languages and frameworks.
 Most other stacks have simpler protocols which allow developers to build on implementations written in their favorite languages.
-* Holochain, like Secure Scuttlebutt, is optimized for long-lasting identity, whereas BitTorrent, Hypercore, and IPFS allow for more anonymity.
+* Holochain, like Secure Scuttlebutt and Hypercore, is optimized for long-lasting identity, whereas BitTorrent and IPFS allow for more anonymity via 'throwaway' keys.

 ### What's next?